Sheeted dyke complex: Dyke formation

 Sheeted dyke complexes are most commonly found at divergent plate boundaries marked by the presence of mid-ocean ridges.
 These subaqueous mountain ranges are made up of newly created oceanic crust due to tectonic plates moving away from each other.
 In response to the separation of plates, magma from the asthenosphere is subject to upwelling, pushing hot magma up towards the seafloor.
 The magma that reaches the surface is subject to fast cooling and creates basaltic formations such as pillow lava, a common extrusive rock created near areas of volcanic activity on the seafloor.
 Although some magma is able to reach the surface of oceanic crust, a considerable amount of magma solidifies within the crust.
 Dykes are formed when the rising magma that does not reach the surface cools into upright columns of igneous rock beneath areas of divergence.

 Ophiolites

 Dykes are perpetually formed as long as magma continues to flow through the plate boundary, creating a distinct, stratigraphic-like sequences of rocky columns within the seafloor.
-Ophiolites are formed when these sections of oceanic crust are revealed above sea level and embedded within coastal crust.
-Older dykes formed near divergence zones are pushed away as new seafloor is created, a phenomenon known as seafloor spreading, and over time, the oldest dykes are pushed far enough from convergence zones to be exposed above sea level.
+Ophiolites are formed when these sections of oceanic crust are revealed above sea level and embedded within continental crust.